cloudposse/docs/content/fundamentals/philosophy.md

 ## Optimize for Day 2+ Operations

-One important part we emphasize within SweetOps is that we optimize the methodology for day 2+ and not the coldstart.
-The process to create the bottom layers of your platform is day 1 or your coldstart process.
-You will only ever do this process once so it's not logical or economical to focus on agility in this phase of building the platform.
-Instead, SweetOps focuses on optimizing the processes that come after your coldstart: release engineering, monitoring, and continuing to build your application's needs on top of the base platform.
+One important part we emphasize within SweetOps is that we optimize the methodology for [day 2+ operations](https://dzone.com/articles/defining-day-2-operations) and not the cold-start.
+The process to create the bottom layers of your platform is day 1 or your cold-start process.
+You will generally only perform a cold-start once so it's not logical or economical to focus on agility in this phase of building the platform.
+Instead, SweetOps focuses on optimizing the processes that come after your cold-start: GitOps, release engineering, monitoring/SRE, and ensuring your applications run efficiently on top of the base platform.

 ## Share Nothing